 The “Restore Our Roads” campaign was a result of top priority regional projects being deferred by the Alabama Department of Transportation due to lack of available funding.
 The City raised its own taxes in order to make it more feasible for the State to engage the projects in a timely manner and, as a result of the campaign, Huntsville has dedicated $25 million per year towards improving critical transportation networks throughout the community.
 This is an unprecedented strategy, but until the fiscal climate changes on the State and Federal levels, local governments are going to bear more of the burden for the construction and maintenance of their own roads.

-This underscores a point made in discussion of the re/development issue.
+This underscores a point made in the discussion of the re/development issue.
 As funds for roads become more difficult to procure, communities will have to be more judicious in planning and constructing new roadways.
 Each new road constructed generates an additional expense in future infrastructure maintenance.
 This places a demand on communities that each roadway—new and existing—be used as efficiently as possible.

 For Huntsville, this is particularly true.
 Not only are the short commuting times a selling point for business recruitment, but the role of the City as North Alabama’s regional employment center requires a high-functioning commuting roadway network.
 The importance of the health and viability of the transportation network cannot be overstated—particularly as the region continues to add workers and residents.